snotbane/penny/README.md

 >	I have 10 oranges.
 ```

-This can be used for any number of applications.
+> [!NOTE]
+> Filtration occurs in between Interpolation and Decoration.
+But, because filters are often used to create Decorations, they also will not apply to any text within Decorations.

 The default filters are as follows:

 ```penny
 def object.filters = [